 Sr. No. Securities

-1. Fund of Funds scheme.
+1. Special features bonds

-2. Credit Default Swaps.
+2. Credit Default Swaps

+3. REITS and InviTS

+4. Credit enhancements and structured obligation instruments.

-The cumulative gross exposure through equity, debt, money market instruments, units of mutual fund schemes, securitised debt, special features instruments, Credit enhancement and structured obligations, Non-convertible Preference shares, units issued by REITs and InvITs, equity derivatives, fixed income derivatives, Foreign securities/ Overseas ETFs, repo transactions in corporate debt securities and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme in accordance with SEBI Master Circular for Mutual Funds dated June 27, 2024.
+The cumulative gross exposure through equity, derivatives, debt, money market instruments, units of mutual fund schemes, securitised debt, equity derivatives, fixed income derivatives, ADR/GDR/Foreign securities and Overseas ETFs, repo transactions in corporate debt securities and such other securities/assets as may be permitted by the Board from time to time should not exceed 100% of the net assets of the scheme in accordance with SEBI Master Circular for Mutual Funds dated June 27, 2024.
 (Consolidated Std.
 Obs.
 17)